jlduan/fba/docs/tutorials/crispr_screening/PRJNA358686/tutorial.rst

 separately and were mixed in equal proportions (`Fig. 1h`_).
 The platform used for this dataset is Drop-seq, and more details about the original data processing can be found here_.
-In brief, the raw data was initially processed with Drop-seq Tools v1.12 software.
+In brief, the raw data was initially processed with Drop-seq Tools v1.12 pipeline.
 The first 12 bases of read 1 are cell barcodes, followed by 8 bases of UMIs, while captured single cell transcripts are in read 2.